 We collected data from two countries, where, to our knowledge, the effort moralization effect hasn't been studied (Germany and Mexico).
 We aimed to collect 340 complete cases per country.
-Table 3 gives an overview of the collected data (at the moment the content is based on simulated test responses).
+Table 3 gives an overview of the collected data.

 Overview of samples and demographic properties